h-brough/TUNA/README.md

 ## Documentation

-A copy of the <a href="https://github.com/h-brough/TUNA/blob/main/TUNA%20Manual.pdf">TUNA Manual</a> can be found in this repository, and in the directory where the Python files are installed.
+The <a href="https://github.com/h-brough/TUNA/blob/main/TUNA%20Manual.pdf">TUNA Manual</a> can be found in this repository, and in the directory where the Python files are installed.
 A concise description of the program can be found in the <a href="https://arxiv.org/abs/2604.01471">arXiv paper</a>.

 ## Using TUNA